 Work study may be available.
-The number of hours per week is based on the need of the student and availability of funds and jobs.
-Completion of the FAFSA is required for the Federal Work-Study program.
+The number of hours per week is limited to 6 hours and paid at the Federal Minimum Wage rate.
+Completion of the FAFSA is required for the Federal Work Study program.

 Scholarships and Assistantships

 Scholarships and assistantships may be applied for through the directors of the programs.
 Those who apply early will have a higher probability of obtaining help.
 Applications are encouraged to be submitted up to six months before one plans to enroll in classes.